BatmanAoD/belle-lang/ThoughtsInProgress.md

 extensible/scalable/generalizable.

 Way of passing method names, a la Ruby symbols?
 (Compile-time only)

-“message-oriented”--consider how to make this “truly” OO a la Alan Kays

 Way to support marshalling/unmarshalling of *classes* (not just objects)?
 This would make software updates possible without recompiling *or* relinking, but